 How Big is your Carry On Bag?

 First, it’s important to know just how big your personal item can be.
 The exact measurements will vary by airline, but usually, if it fits under the seat, it’s the right size.
-I use this one(different print but same style) and have for over 2 years and its always been the perfect size, no matter which airline I’m flying with.
-It’s perfect for trips like these, because with separate pockets, it definitely helps things stay organized when they’re crammed into a small space.
+Generally, a great backpack will work.
+It’s perfect for trips like these because, with separate pockets, it definitely helps things stay organized when they’re crammed into a small space.

-Outside of those things, we always bring sunscreen, hairspray and our beauty necessities, which we keep simple.
+Florida Friendly Makeup.
+Outside of those things, we always bring sunscreen, hairspray, and our beauty necessities, which we keep simple.
 Many people get tripped up by what you can and cannot bring through airport security.
-If you get confused, you can see the list here, but remember that most travel size items are actually much smaller than what you can bring in.
-Most “travel sized” items are well under 3 oz. so most of the time, we don’t need to buy anything extra for our trip; we just use what we already have.
+If you get confused, you can see the list here but remember that most travel-size items are actually much smaller than what you can bring in.
+Most “travel-sized” items are well under 3 oz. so most of the time, we don’t need to buy anything extra for our trip; we just use what we already have.

+Multipurpose Hair Tools.
 Not going to lie here, but I have to use heat on my hair in Florida or I will have a lion’s mane that only Simba could be jealous of.
 The humidity does not agree with my hair, so to tame it down, I actually bring a 2-in-1 curling iron/straightener.
-This not only fits in my bag perfectly, but also works perfectly on my hair.
-I’ve been using this one for the last couple years and it’s been a huge lifesaver!
+This not only fits in my bag perfectly but also works perfectly on my hair.
+I’ve been using this one for the last couple of years and it’s been a huge lifesaver!

 Leave Room for your Tech